 No. The PDSA Pet Practice Service will cover any treatment that can be given at the surgery but cannot contribute to referral costs.

 My pet has a problem now, can I get help instantly?

 You can always get help instantly; it just will not be free under the scheme.
 The scheme relies on prior registration of your pet.
 You should endeavour to register as soon as you can to avoid such a problem from arising.
 You may be required to deal with existing problems yourself before registration can be accepted.
 You may be eligible for some assistance towards urgent initial costs and the vet will be able to advise you on this when your pet is examined.What happens if I need treatment for my pet out of normal working hours?

 PDSA Pet Practice Service does not cover out of hours call out fees or house visits.
 Call early if your pet has a problem to avoid the need for an out of hours call.
 You must bring your PetAid certificate with you whenever you attend at the surgery.
 This is particularly important with out of hours calls when you may have to attend at another surgery.

 Is the treatment really free?

 It is, but we expect you to make some donation to the PDSA and you will be asked each time you attend to make a contribution.
 The suggested donation is around 20% (a fifth) of the cost of treatment but the more you can give, the better.
 Be aware that treatment cannot be given free if you do not have a valid certificate with you.
 There is an access fee payable when you renew your PDSA certificate every 6 months.
-In March 2013 the fee is currently £7.50 and can be paid direct to the practice.
+In July 2016 the fee is currently £7.50 and can be paid direct to the practice.